 This green infrastructure project captures the runoff from approximately 76,900 square feet of impervious area, reducing annual stormwater runoff by approximately 933,000 gallons.

-The green infrastructure installation was completed in 2013 and the restoration of the road will be completed in spring 2014.
+The green infrastructure installation was completed in 2013 and the restoration of the road was completed in 2014.

 This project is the fourth project to be funded in part by the New York State Environmental Facilities Corporation through their Green Innovation Grant Program (GIGP).
 It joins the Rain Barrel Program, the Cistern System at the War Memorial, and the I-690 Downspout Disconnection projects as past Save the Rain projects with GIGP funding.